jafingerhut/core.btree-vector/doc/intro.md

 Clojure PersistentVector trees are "left-packed trees", as described in the previous section.
-This is good for efficiently finding a leaf by its index with only a little bit of arithmetic, and no keys necessary to be stored in any of the nodes.
+This is good for efficiently finding a leaf by its index with only a little bit of arithmetic, and no keys need to be stored in any of the nodes.

 Left-packed trees are also good if all operations that add new elements, or remove elements, are done at the maximum index, i.e. on